ArmaanMcleod/git-create-repo/README.md

 #### Next steps

 * You will be prompted to enter your password and a description.
 The description can be skipped by simply pressing `enter`.
-If your password is incorrect, you will have to run the program again.
+If your password is incorrect, you will be prompted again

 * If the above is successful, you will now have a repository created on your Github account.